j-lafferty/data-enginnering-zoomcamp/homework/week_2_homework.md

 ```
 prefect deployment run etl-parent-flow/github_deploy
 ```
-Next, we must start the prefect agent (can be done in another terminal window) to run the work queue:
+We must then start the prefect agent (can be done in another terminal window) to run the work queue:
 ```
 prefect agent start --work-queue "default"
 ```
-We can monitor the terminal window that has Prefect Agent running to see the log print out of total number of rows that were preccessed:
+An email notification will be sent once the flow is complete.
+The body of the email will contain a link to the flow, which will allow us to access the flow log:
 ```
-03:03:12.777 | INFO    | Task run 'clean-2c6af9f6-0' - rows: 514392
+rows: 514392   11:35:13 AM clean-2c6af9f6-0
 ```